Babatunde13/task-stream-api/docs.md

         - `dueDate` (DateString)

 ### Guards
 - `AuthGuard` -> checks if the user is authenticated.
-It uses JWT token to authenticate the user, returns a 401 error if the user is not authenticated
+It uses a JWT token to authenticate the user, and returns a 401 error if the user is not authenticated

 ### Filters
 - `HttpExceptionFilter` -> Catches all exceptions and returns a formatted response with status code and message